 HOW TO MAKE?

-1. First of all, to make a good rosol, you need patience.
+1. First of all, to make a good rosół, you need patience.
 The longer you cook it, the better.
-Add salt at the end!
+And add salt at the end!
 Not when you start.
 Use a big pot so you don’t need to add any water while cooking.
-Onions – the best option is to burn it a bit over a fire or (if you have an old-fashioned electric hob) place sliced onion on the hot hob to burn it until a bit black, add to rosol straight away.
+Onions – the best option is to burn them a bit over a fire or (if you have an old-fashioned electric hob) place sliced onion on the hot hob to burn it until a bit black, add to rosół straight away.

 3. Keep it covered with a lid, not entirely though.
 While boiling the meat, you will get loads of nasty-looking foam on the surface.
-Remember to collect all of it with a slotted spoon, keep doing it until the soup is clean.
-When you see that the meat doesn’t ‘produce’ any more foam and the meat seems to be quite cooked, add the veg.
+Remember to collect all of it with a slotted spoon, and keep doing it until the soup is clean.
+When you see that the meat doesn’t ‘produce’ any more foam and it seems to be cooked, add the veg.
 Don’t cut the vegetables into small pieces.
-Keep them rather big, cut carrots in halves (if small), same for leek and parsnips.
-Celeriac you can cut in cubes.
-Cabbage leaf add as it is.
-Add the onion after burning it over fire.
+Keep them rather big: carrots in halves (if small), same for leek and parsnips, celeriac in cubes, cabbage leaf as it is.
+Add the onion after burning it over the fire.
 Add a little bit of salt.

-4. Now you need to keep it simmering for quite a bit, until the vegetables are cooked.
+4. Now you need to keep it simmering for quite a bit until the vegetables are cooked.
 Don’t bring it to a boil again!
-If you see that your rosol doesn’t look quite good for some reason (for example you let it boil more than once), you can add a pinch of turmeric powder.
-That will give your rosol a nice, lively yellow colour.
-I know it’s cheating but hey, life’s not easy 😉 If you want to clarify your chicken soup, you can take out all the meat and veg when cooked and pour it to another saucepan through a sieve, that way you’ll get rid of all unwanted bits.
+If you see that your rosół doesn’t look quite good for some reason (for example you let it boil more than once), you can add a pinch of turmeric powder.
+That will give your roółl a nice, lively yellow colour (but it’s cheating!).
+If you want to clarify your chicken soup, you can take out all the meat and veg when cooked and pour it to another saucepan through a sieve, to get rid of all unwanted bits.

 5. Serve with egg noodles (pasta), cooked earlier.
 You can buy them or make yourself, try the recipe for homemade pasta (makaron), just the way my mum makes it.
 Plus, mandatory freshly chopped parsley to sprinkle.